noy-sternlicht/CHIMERA-KB/README.md

      --perform_checkpoint_at 500
    ```

-   Note that we change adjust the RankGPT prompt locally, as described in the paper.
-Your results might vary slightly in
+   Note that we change adjust the RankGPT prompt locally, as described [here](#rankgpt).
+Your results might vary
-   case you skip this step.
+   slightly in case you skip this step.

 #### User study